 Where managers and team leaders venture into problems is when opinions are not heard, or worse still, these opinions don’t get voiced at all.
 When certain issues arise and build to breaking point, often the only way communication happens is out of pure frustration – not ideal when you have a business to run.

 In particular, SMEs can relate to poor communication being the root cause of a much wider scope of problems – including a lack of honesty when it comes to their level of employer-employee discourse.
 This is why regular feedback is such an integral part of optimal business management, and why employees must have a razor-sharp understanding of what’s expected to be able to maximise performance and targets.

 However, it might not always be the employee who’s at fault.
 Perhaps you’ve assigned several tasks, and those tasks haven’t been executed correctly.
 But consider this: What if your team never received the necessary feedback in the first instance?
 Game-changer.

 On the topic of feedback, American leadership coach Marshall Goldsmith verbalises this perfectly.
 He once said: “Feedback is dead.
 Feed-forward is key.”
 Eloquently put, and such a simple concept to grasp.

-With ‘feed-forward’, the idea here is for you to communicate directly with your employees and explain what’s working, what's not, and most important of all – what could be improved next time?
-These are all solid questions to discuss in order to avoid making similar mistakes in the future.
+With ‘feed-forward’, the idea here is for you to communicate directly with your employees and explain what’s working, what’s not, and most important of all – what could be improved next time?
+These are all solid questions to discuss to avoid making similar mistakes in the future.

 Poor communication – or lack of altogether – can be avoided by using a tactful approach.
 As a business leader, it’s essential to practice honesty with your employees, even if this requires occasional confrontation.
 Ask yourself, what can you do to address the smaller issues before they ultimately erupt as a much larger problem?